5 career myths that must be debunked

 — Steven Starks

-Sr. Manager, Career Counseling Programs & Operations, University of Phoenix
+Sr. Manager, Career Advising Programs & Operations, University of Phoenix

 MYTH 3: Career assessments will tell me what career I should pursue.